mtsolekas/corgan/README.md

 ## License

-All files in this repository are free software under the GPL version 3.
+Corgan is free software under the GPL version 3.